brieflywriting/hotels-menu/README.md

 ##Beware
 I didn't find images of hotels, so I had to scrape them with photoId parameter.
 The website those images are on doesn't support the mechanism of getting them, so it violates the CORS policy.
 This is why in release build you will have an error image instead of it.
-However, if you disable it via arguments as `flutter run -d chrome --web-browser-flag --disable-web-security` or use VS code's debug profile.
+However,you can run it if you disable CORS policy via arguments as `flutter run -d chrome --web-browser-flag --disable-web-security` or use VS code's debug profile.
 ## Installation
 I have posted this whole project here.
 To use it, clone this repository and run `flutter pub get`.